ant-uni-bremen/cmdnet-sionna-tf2/README.md

 Choose an example test script in `cmdnet_sionna_tf2.py` by setting variable, e.g., `EXAMPLE = 0`:

 ### Scenarios
-0. CMDNet QPSK 64x64
+0. CMDNet QPSK 32x32
-1. CMDNet QPSK 16x16
+1. CMDNet QPSK 8x8
-2. CMDNet QAM16 64x64
+2. CMDNet QAM16 32x32
-3. CMDNet QPSK 64x64 with code (float32 precision problem...)
+3. CMDNet QPSK 32x32 with code
-4. Training of CMDNet QPSK 64x64
+4. Training of CMDNet QPSK 32x32

-### Disclaimer
-Sionna and TensorFlow 2 make it difficult to use float64 computation accuracy for training and inference, which we used in the TensorFlow 1 version experiments.
-However, numerical experiments in TensorFlow 1 show that joint CMDNet and decoder performance decreases significantly with float32 instead of float64 computation accuracy.
-This explains why this TensorFlow 2 version cannot reproduce the joint equalization and decoding results in Scenario 3.
-We note that only specific changes may be required to make it work, not necessarily switching to overall float64 precision.
+5. New joint training of CMDNet with code (so far numerically unstable, debugging needed...)

+All experiments such as CMDNet symbol detection are reproducible.

+However, CMDNet and LMMSE with the 128x6 LDPC channel code perform better in the TensorFlow 2 Sionna implementation.
 Further research is required to clarify where the reason exactly lies.

-All other experiments such as CMDNet symbol detection are reproducible.
+Note that CMDNet without channel coding still outperforms LMMSE with channel coding.

 # Requirements